-Direct full registration of associations
+(a) the association complies with the requirements of section 57;

+be registered, if-

-- 110. An association qualifies for registration and, upon having applied therefor, must be registered, if- - (a) the association complies with the requirements of section 57; - (b) the association has been in existence for a period not less than the period determined by the MEC by notice in the Provincial Gazette;
+110. An association qualifies for registration and, upon having applied therefor, must

+(b) the association has been in existence for a period not less than the period

-- (c) the number of its membership as at the date of the application is not less than the minimum number as so determined by the MEC: - (d) the application fee prescribed by the MEC, if any, has been paid; - (e) the amounts of the joining fee and membership fee of the association do not exceed the maximum amounts as so determined; and - (f) the association is not disqualified in terms of an order issued under section 118(5) from being registered.
+- (c) the number of its membership as at the date of the application is not less than the minimum number as so determined by the MEC; - (d) the application fee prescribed by the MEC, if any, has been paid; - (e) the amounts of the joining fee and membership fee of the association do not exceed the maximum amounts as so determined; and - (f) the association is not disqualified in terms of an order issued under section 118(5) from being registered.